P. K. Kunhalikutty

-P. K. Kunhalikutty (born 1 June 1951 as Pandikkadavath Kunhalikutty) is an Indian politician and social worker who is the present Member of Legislative Assembly from Vengara Assembly Constituency in Kerala.
-He also serves as National General Secretary of Indian Union Muslim League (IUML) and Deputy Leader of opposition in Kerala Leglative Assembly.
+Pandikkadavath Kunhalikutty is an Indian politician, social worker, agriculturalist, enterpreneur and businessman who serves as the Minister for Industries & Information Technology in the Government of Kerala.
+He is a Member of Legislative Assembly from Malappuram Assembly Constituency.
+He also serves as National General Secretary of Indian Union Muslim League (IUML).

 Kunhalikutty was born at Oorakam in Malabar district, Madras State in 1951.
 He entered public life through students and college union politics and served as Chairman of Malappuram Municipality at the age of 29 in 1980.
 He was elected to the Kerala state Legislative Assembly for the first time from the Malappuram Constituency in 1982.
 He went on to become Member of Legislative Assembly of Kerala eight times between 1982 and 2021.
 He also served as Minister for Industries in several Kerala Legislative Assemblies (under Congress leaders K. Karunakaran, A. K. Antony and Oommen Chandy).
 Kunhalikutty served as Kerala State General Secretary of Indian Union Muslim League from 2003 - 2006 and from 2007 - 2011.

 Kunhalikutty is popularly known as "Kunjappa" among his supporters.
 He is known for his deep 'bonding' to United Democratic Front, the decades-old Congress-led pre-poll alliance in Kerala.
 As per Malayala Manorama daily, "the persuasive charm" of Kunhalikutty is widely respected by his political peers and rivals.
 He is also known for his 'vast experience in crafting strategic moves', and having 'weathered many a storm in his political career'.
 The Outlook magazine once described Kunhalikutty as "Indian Union Muslim League's backbone in Kerala politics."